pvasek/falcor-net/README.md

 ### Route resolver

-The route resolver takes input path (this should be parse from query string by another component) and tries to find appropriate routes.
+The route resolver takes input path (this should be parse from query string by another component) and tries to find the appropriate routes.